limatila/programacao--study/README.md

 # EN
 Hii, first of all this is a repo containing my work on studying software development..
 Feel free to explore and analize it, but some code can be "childish" because i am a novice..
-All my study work is divided by these folders, with anotations, some finished codes, and other things In any of these primary folders, the directory "tutorss" contain programs and anotations i built when studying tutorials, courses, and documentations.
+All my study work is divided by these folders, with anotations, some finished codes, and other things.
+In any of these primary folders, the directory "tutorss" contain programs and anotations i built when studying tutorials, courses, and documentations.

 This files should change in future, as i study more about brute programmation,